-- (a) The Trustee and depositary of the Trust is NatWest Trustee and Depositary Services Limited, a private limited company a private limited company registered in England and Wales with company number 11194605.
-The ultimate holding company is NatWest Group plc, which is incorporated in Scotland. - (b) The Trustee's registered office and head office address is located at 250 Bishopsgate, London EC2M 4AA.
-The Trustee's head office address is 440 Strand, London WC2R OQS.
-The address of the Trustee's office (which handles matters relating to the Trust) is set out in the Directory. - (c) The Trustee's principal activity is the provision of trustee and depositary services.

-(d) The Trustee is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF.
+- (a) The Trustee and depositary of the Trust is NatWest Trustee and Depositary Services Limited, a private limited company a private limited company registered in England and Wales with company number 11194605. - (b) The ultimate holding company of the Trustee is NatWest Group plc, which is incorporated in Scotland. - (c) The Trustee's registered and head office address is 250 Bishopsgate, London EC2M 4AA.
+The address of its office which handles matters relating to the Trust is set out in the Directory in this Prospectus. - (d) The Trustee's principal activity is the provision of trustee and depositary services. - (e) The Trustee is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF.